Can I Eat Expired Ceylon Cinnamon?

 Expert Source

-"Ceylon Cinnamon should be stored in a cool, dry place away from sunlight and moisture to maintain its quality and flavor.
-Properly stored, ground cinnamon will maintain best quality for about 2 to 3 years." - CDC
+"Ceylon Cinnamon should be stored in a cool, dark place away from heat and light to maintain its quality.
+Ground cinnamon typically lasts for about 6 months, while cinnamon sticks can last up to a year when stored properly." - USDA

 Fresh Ceylon Cinnamon